Monica Bharel, MD, MPH

 2011-2012

-As Commissioner of the Massachusetts Department of Public Health, Dr. Monica Bharel served as the Commonwealth’s chief physician.
+She previously served as Commissioner of the Massachusetts Department of Public Health.
+Dr. Bharel served as the Commonwealth’s chief physician from 2015-2021.
 She helped lead the state’s aggressive response to the opioid crisis and was dedicated to reducing health disparities and developing data-driven, evidence-based solutions for keeping people healthy.
-She was appointed to her position by Governor Charlie Baker in February 2015.
+Dr. Bharel led the Massachusetts public health response to the COVID-19 pandemic.

-She received her Master of Public Health degree through the Commonwealth Fund/Harvard University Fellowship in Minority Health Policy.
-She holds her medical degree from Boston University School of Medicine and completed a residency and chief residency in internal medicine at Boston City Hospital/Boston Medical Center.
+She holds a Master of Public Health degree through the Commonwealth Fund/Harvard University Fellowship in Minority Health Policy.
+She holds a medical degree from Boston University School of Medicine and completed a residency and chief residency in internal medicine at Boston City Hospital/Boston Medical Center.

 May 9, 2014 | Boston Business Journal